Evacuations lifted as SoCal dries out from storm - NewsBreak

 For the latest rainfall amounts and updates you can go to https://www.vcwatershed.net/fws/rain-map/.
 For official information in Ventura County https://www.vcemergency.com/.
 Update-The storm that is still expected to bring significant amounts of rain to a dry Ventura County has through election day morning produced mixed results.
 Forecasters are predicting 1-3 inches in...

-A winter storm is headed to Southern California, with rain, mountain snow and gusty winds expected to last through Wednesday.
+LOS ANGELES – A significant storm is headed to Southern California, with rain, mountain snow and gusty winds expected to last through Wednesday.
 Some light rain was possible after midnight Sunday, and most areas of Los Angeles and Orange County will experience substantial rainfall by Monday morning that will continue throughout the day and Tuesday, according to the National Weather Service.
-Showers are predicted to lighten on Wednesday, though they'll still be intermittent.
+Showers are predicted to lighten on Wednesday, though they’ll still be intermittent.

 spectrumnews1.com

-Note: UPDATE: Missing Santa Clarita Woman Found